plone/plone.app.contenttypes/README.rst

 ------------------------------------------------------------------

 The migration should warn you if your typs are extended with archetypes.schemaextender.
 The data contained in these fields will be lost.

+You need to implement for each schemaextender an own behavior and modify the whole migration.
+This is an advanced development task.

 How to create a new page with only Dexterity